heron2014/javascript_design_patterns/my_first_design_patterns/README.md

   - by creating an object we have reduced overuse of global scope but this pattern still introduce the risk of someone else using the same name for our object
   - creating a long name as namespace (com.mywebsitename.uk) for our object solves the risk problem but is it the right solution?

-- The Module design pattern (step3 - coming soon)
+- The Module design pattern (step3)
-  - create a real privacy control (enable public methods to the user and hide (make it private) variables and echo method)
+  - create a real privacy control (enable public methods to the user and hide (make it private members) variables and echo method)
   - having a clear public API
   - true encapsulation

+  The problem with this pattern is that we treated private and public members differently by seperating them and adding extra complexity (explain what complexity)

 - The Module Reveal pattern (step4 - coming soon)
+  - limitation of Module Pattern introduced another pattern which is called Reveal Pattern
+  - upgraded version of Module Pattern from step3

 - Controlling the global access completetly (ste5 - coming soon)